Due to the COVID-19 national emergency, you can still apply for health insurance coverage through Covered California through May 15.

 Health insurance plans are sold in four primary levels of coverage: Bronze, Silver, Gold and Platinum.
 Plans vary.
 You have the option to pay more for your monthly premium and less when you use care or pay less for your monthly premium and more when you use care.
-In addition to these metal-tiered plans, a minimum coverage plan is available to people younger than 30.
+In addition to these metal-tiered plans, a minimum coverage plan is available to people who qualify.

 A: Sliding-scale financial assistance is available if you cannot afford to pay the full cost of your premiums.
 Depending on your income and household size, you may qualify for government subsidies to help keep your out-of-pocket expenses down, including copayments, or tax credits to help reduce your monthly premiums if you cannot afford to pay for your full costs.

 Californians with limited incomes may be eligible for Medi-Cal.

 A: The Affordable Care Act requires that all newly purchased insurance plans, including those on Covered California, cover what is known as essential health benefits: doctor visits, hospitalization, emergency care, maternity care, pediatric care (including dental and visual coverage), preventive and wellness services and chronic disease management, rehabilitative services, mental health and prescriptions.

 Insurance companies cannot deny access or charge higher premiums if you have a pre-existing health condition or you become ill.